Women in Georgia (country): Historical context

-On May 26, 1918, the National Council of Georgia unilaterally seceded from the crumbling Russian Empire by passing The Act of Independence of Georgia givinng birth to the Democratic Republic of Georgia.
+On May 26, 1918, the National Council of Georgia unilaterally seceded from the crumbling Russian Empire by passing The Act of Independence of Georgia giving birth to the Democratic Republic of Georgia.
 According to this act, “the Democratic Republic of Georgia equally guarantees to every citizen within her limits political rights irrespective of nationality, creed, social rank or sex".
-Accordingly in 1919, Georgian women were able to vote in the elections of the new Constituent Assembly of Georgia.
+Accordingly, in 1919, Georgian women were able to vote in the elections of the new Constituent Assembly of Georgia.
 The election saw fifteen women candidates stand for election, five of whom were elected to the 130-person assembly, all on the Social democratic ticket.
 The five elected assemblywomen were Ana Sologashvili, Elisabeth Nakashidze-Bolkvadze, Kristine Sharashidze, Eleonora Ter-Parsegova-Makhviladze and Minadora Orjonikidze-Toroshelidze.

-In 1921 Georgia was annexed by the Red Army and remained a part of the USSR until it's dissolution.
+In 1921 Georgia was annexed by the Red Army and remained a part of the USSR until its dissolution.
 In 1991, after the Soviet dissolution, Georgia became an independent country.
 As with other countries of the former communist bloc, the recovery from a socialist economy to a market economy was hard, and unemployment, economic destabilization, and conflicts have harmed the population, especially in the 1990s.
 In terms of population, more than 8 out of 10 inhabitants are ethnic Georgians, but there are also minorities such as Azeri, Armenians, Russians, and others.
 The vast majority of the population is Orthodox Christian, but about one in ten are Muslim.
 The urbanization of the country is 53.6% (est. 2015).
 The total fertility rate (TFR) of 1.76 children born/woman (est. 2015) is below the replacement rate.
 The maternal mortality rate is 36 deaths/100,000 live births (est. 2015).